 You shouldn’t take biotin if you take vitamin B5 supplements.
 When taken together, they can reduce the efficacy of one another.

 7. Omega-3 and omega-6 fatty acids

 Omega-3 helps your body fight inflammation, an underlying cause of numerous conditions.
 Premature hair loss may also be related to inflammation.

-When applied directly to the scalp twice a day, you may gradually see thicker hair in balding spots.
+When applied directly to the scalp twice a day, minoxidil may gradually thicken hair in balding spots.
 The product is available in either liquid or foam, depending on your preference.
 It’s also available as an oral prescription from your doctor.

-Rogaine can take up to 16 weeks to take full effect, according to the Mayo Clinic.
-It’s important that you use the product consistently, or else you may not see results.
+Rogaine can take up to 16 weeks for visible results.
+It’s important that you use the product consistently, or you might not see results.

 Corticosteroids are prescription treatments used for conditions linked to underlying inflammation.
 Sometimes, inflammatory conditions can cause a variety of symptoms, including hair loss.